Updated: March 30, 2023 - 10 min read

 Every contemporary PMs go-to guide

 The Lean Product Playbook provides specific, step-by-step guidance on how to apply Lean Startup ideas.
-The author, Dan Olsen, is a seasoned tech consultant and he has developed an actionable model for product-market fit.
+The author, Dan Olsen, is a seasoned tech-consultant and he has developed an actionable model for product-market fit.
 It consists of a 6-step process that explains how to rapidly iterate based on customer feedback, illustrated with real-world examples.
-Check out our exclusive discussion of the book with his author.

 “How to Solve Big Problems and Test New Ideas in Just Five Days“